Skip to content

 Cisco mcp-scanner v4.3.0

-Connects to servers via MCP protocol, discovers tools, and scans tool descriptions and schemas with YARA rules.
-Flags patterns associated with prompt injection, tool poisoning, credential harvesting, code execution, and more.
-Flagged patterns in 10 out of 33 connected servers — but many flags reflect intended behavior, not vulnerabilities.
+Connects to servers, discovers tools, and matches tool descriptions and schemas against pattern rules for prompt injection, tool poisoning, and credential harvesting.
+Flagged 10 of 33 local servers — but many flags reflect intended behavior, not vulnerabilities.

 Checks for server mutations (tool definitions changing between calls), tool-name shadowing, typosquatting, and exfiltration risks.
-Found 96 server mutations and 11 tool-name shadows.
-These are less actionable — server mutations can be benign config changes.
+On the 33-server set: 33 mutations (mostly benign), 2 tool-name shadows, 2 exfiltration flags.
+Less actionable — mutations can be routine config changes.

-Cisco DefenseClaw’s scanner tells you what patterns exist in a server’s tool descriptions — whether they match known injection signatures, credential harvesting patterns, or manipulation indicators.
+Cisco mcp-scanner tells you what patterns exist in a server’s tool descriptions — whether they match known injection signatures, credential harvesting patterns, or manipulation indicators.

 MCP-Scan tells you about config-level risks — whether a server changes its tool definitions between calls or shadows another tool’s name.